iPaper/ipaper.github.io/pages/flipbook-javascript-api--quick-start.md

 For this to work, you will need to include the API script on your page.
 [Please refer to this help article](https://intercom.help/ipaper/do-more-with-ipaper/the-ipaper-api-javascript) on how to obtain the iPaper Flipbook API script from the admin.

-The API script will look like something below, with `<ApiBaseUrl>` and `<YourApiKey>` being substituted with partner and license-dependent configurations.
+The API script will look like something below, with `<FlipbookApiBaseUrl>` and `<YourFlipbookApiKey>` being substituted with partner and license-dependent configurations.

 ```html
 <!-- Start of async iPaper Flipbook API script -->